grafana/mimir/docs/sources/guides/query-sharding.md

 ```

 When `sharded_queries` is a multiple of the configured shard count, query
-sharding is operational and the query has only a multiple legs (assuming time
+sharding is operational and the query has multiple legs (assuming time
 splitting is disabled).
 The following log line shows a query with two legs and
 with a configured shard count of `16`: